 In co-operation with Nordeca, the Norwegian Public Roads Administration (NPRA) have launched a series of new road maps, each covering one of the 18 different National Tourist Routes in Norway.

 The maps describe viewpoints along the way, as well as the National Tourist Routes' nature attractions, dining, accommodations and other attractions along the routes.
 To give the reader a good and visual impression of the routes, several pictures and descriptions have been placed in the maps themselves.

 The maps are available in English, German and Norwegian from kartbutikken.no.

 What to see

 Almost half of the Jostedalsbreen National Park is covered by the Jostedalsbreen Glacier, which is the largest glacier in mainland Europe.
-Visit the Jostedalsbreen National Park Center, and learn about the glacier and the landscape that was shaped by water and ice.
-You can also sign up for glacier walks at the center.
+Visit the Jostedalsbreen National Park Centre, and learn about the glacier and the landscape that was shaped by water and ice.
+You can also sign up for glacier walks at the centre.

 The Gamlebutikken Shop dates from 1882 when Thor Hjelle (who later started Hjelle Hotel in 1896) started as a shopkeeper on the quay at Hjelle.
 The shop was a general store until it closed down in 1997.
 In 2006 the shop reopened with a large selection of local crafts and arts.

 The deep blue UNESCO-protected Geirangerfjord is surrounded by snow-covered mountain peaks, wild waterfalls and lush, green vegetation.
 It is only a 30-minute drive from Grotli, the eastern part of the Old Strynefjell Mountain Road.